crossplane/upjet/docs/configuring-a-resource.md

 // Reference represents the Crossplane options used to generate
 // reference resolvers for fields type Reference struct {
-    // Type is the type name of the CRD if it is in the same package or
+    // Type is the Go type name of the CRD if it is in the same package or
     // <package-path>.<type-name> if it is in a different package.
     Type string
     // TerraformName is the name of the Terraform resource